dbactual/thomaspaine/content/pages/resources/thomas-paine-and-the-declaration-of-independence.md

 ---
-Title: Thomas Paine and the Declaration of Independence
+title: Thomas Paine and the Declaration of Independence
 ---

    being also a critique of Maier's American Scripture.